bangle-io/bangle-editor/core/api.md

 ### heading: {{core.link.Component}}

-Enables headings of various levels in your editor. {{global.link.MarkdownSupport}}
+Enables headings of various levels in your editor {{global.link.MarkdownSupport}}.
+This component also allows you to collapse and uncollapse any content, after the current heading, that is not heading or has a heading of level greater than the current heading.
+A collapsed heading will have a class name of `bangle-heading-collapsed` to allow for styling.

 #### spec({ ... }): {{core.link.NodeSpec}}